Does this ring a bell?

 We’ve all been there – wanting something gorgeous but completely unable to accept the economics of it – especially in Singapore, where price tags of furniture are much higher than in any country around it.
 Even Hong Kong, our constant competitor in the list of highest-priced cities of the world, supplies tables and chairs and the whole house-works at lower cost!

-Is there is a way to acquire something tasteful and fill up your house in Singapore without resorting to Ikea?
+Is there a way to acquire something tasteful and set up your home in Singapore without resorting to Ikea?

 We at Secondsguru love the pre-loved movement and how it stops things from prematurely reaching landfills.
 Isn’t it awesome when you can buy something at a lower cost to your purse and the environment?

 You can judge this shop by its name!
-The massive warehouse, close to turf city (5 minutes drive from PasarBella) is home to a forest-full of wood.
+The massive warehouse, close to turf city is home to a forest-full of wood.
 You’ll know you’ve reached it when you find rotting rickshaws and an assortment of mossy garden sculptures lined outside an old building.
 Inside, furniture is piled and stuffed with no thought of orderliness, and if sunlight could stream through, you would probably see a galaxy of suspended dust in it.
 But I suppose that’s the charm.

 As you squeeze through the narrow aisles, you will find non-functional jukeboxes nestling next to art-deco side-tables, vinyls half-a-century old, and if you look carefully and long enough, perhaps you will also find the piece you are looking for.
 Must-visit for vintage hunters and people who don’t mind putting their carpentry skills to test!

 If you know basic carpentry, you’ll love Junkie’s Corner.
-Even you know nothing of carpentry, I’s still recommend it if you are looking for something unique, or something very cheap or something to try your craftsmanship over!
+Even if you know nothing of carpentry, we’d still recommend it if you are looking for something unique, or cheap or a piece to practice your craftsmanship on!